BarrecaMarco/BCPS/README.md

 In the "result" object you can find the BCPS (and other possible genesets) evaluated for each sample of your dataset.

-### Sampling bias correction through BCPS
+### Adjusting for sampling bias using the BCPS
-To correct the sampling bias you can use the BCPS evaluated in the previous paragraph to correct the expression of each gene in your expression matrix.
+To adjust for the sampling bias, you can use the BCPS evaluated in the previous paragraph to adjust the expression of each gene in your expression matrix.

 ```
 expression_matrix <- exprs(eset)
 patients <- colnames(expression_matrix)

-corrected_matrix <- apply(expression_matrix, 1, function(x) {
+adjusted_matrix <- apply(expression_matrix, 1, function(x) {
   l <- lm(x~result[patients,"BCPS"])
   x <- l$residuals})
-corrected_matrix <- as.matrix(t(corrected_matrix))
+adjusted_matrix <- as.matrix(t(adjusted_matrix))
 ```

-"corrected_matrix" contained a gene expression matrix in which each gene was corrected by its correlation with BCPS.
+"adjusted_matrix" contains a gene expression matrix in which each gene was adjusted based on its linear relationship with BCPS.

 # Publication
 A manuscript is currently under consideration for publication, to cite currently please refer to the bioRxiv preprint: